EcrituresNumeriques/stylo/docs/src/en/index.md

 ---

 Stylo's documentation is divided into several sections:

-1. The _Features_ section contains descriptions of all Stylo features.
+- The Features section contains descriptions of all Stylo features;
-2. The user guides contain several scenarios to show you different uses of the features.
+- The Scenarios contains a number of explanatory videos to guide you in multiple use cases of Stylo's features;
-3. Tutorials cover the languages and formats used in Stylo (Markdown, YAML, BibTeX, GraphQL).
+- Tutorials cover the open and light languages/syntaxes/formats used in Stylo, to accompany you in their use (Markdown, YAML, BibTeX, GraphQL);
-4. Frequently asked questions deal with known problems
+- Frequently asked questions (FAQ) deal with identified and known problems.

 ---

-<link-button href="/fr/fonctionnalites" size="small" color="default">Features</link-button> &nbsp;
+<link-button href="/en/features" size="small" color="default">Features</link-button> &nbsp;
-<link-button href="/fr/guides_utilisation" size="small" color="default">User guides</link-button> &nbsp;
+<link-button href="/en/scenarios" size="small" color="default">Scenarios</link-button> &nbsp;
-<link-button href="/fr/tutoriels" size="small" color="default">Tutorials</link-button> &nbsp;
+<link-button href="/en/tutorials" size="small" color="default">Tutorials</link-button> &nbsp;
-<link-button href="/fr/faq" size="small" color="default">Frequently asked questions</link-button> &nbsp;
+<link-button href="/en/faq" size="small" color="default">Frequently asked questions</link-button> &nbsp;

 ---